2017 Sussex International Theory Prize

 - Nominators (including publishers) are limited to one submission.

-- It is the nominator’s responsibility to contact the publisher and request that five copies of the title be sent by the nomination deadline to:
+- It is the nominator’s responsibility to contact the publisher and request that five hard copies (e-books are not accepted) of the title be sent by the nomination deadline to:

 Centre for Advanced International Theory